I Had a Dream Project’s Second Subject, Mike Prysner:

 It wasn’t always this way.
 When I met Mike in Los Angeles this summer, he told me how he had dreamed of being a soldier his entire life.
 But it wasn’t until two weeks into the Iraq war that his entire dream of fighting for his country by helping the oppressed collapsed.

-Mike’s story is one of the saddest and most profound stories that I have ever heard, and I hope that I’ve captured at least a small part of how he felt.
+Mike’s story is one of the saddest stories that I have ever heard.
+I hope that I’ve captured at least a small part of how he felt.

 When I first saw him in a video nearly nine months ago, I immediately recognized that this was a very old soul in a young body who was here to teach people something.

 The haunting remorse and sadness that Mike carries for what happened in Iraq will never leave him, but he has turned his life into a message of hope and truth, and reminds us that regardless of where we come from or what foreign country we are occupied by, we are all brothers and sisters, and citizens of the world, and that someday, eventually, just like these soldiers in my dream, we will all recognize that.